Edmonson County High School: Band

 The marching band competes around the state at KMEA and MSBA sanctioned competitions (the Marching Band is classified as 2A West) each year starting from August and ending in October.
 The band performs at football games and basketball games, and any district/state tournaments.
 The band has gone to KMEA State Semifinals in 2007, 2008, 2009, 2010, 2018, and 2019.

 Athletics

 The Edmonson County High School athletic teams are known as the Wildcats.
 The school colors are navy blue, red, and white.
-All athletic teams compete in the Kentucky High School Athletic Association.
+All athletic teams compete in the Kentucky High School Athletic Association (KHSAA).

 The football team competes at the Class 2A level.
 The school's main rivalry is with the Grayson County Cougars.
-The two teams play in the Tobacco Bowl each year, with the winner getting to keep a ceremonial tobacco stick as a trophy.
+The two teams play in the Tobacco Bowl each year, with the winner receiving the right to keep a ceremonial tobacco stick as a trophy.
 The stick is usually painted in the winning team's school colors.

 The boys' and girls' basketball teams compete in KHSAA Region 3, District 12.
 The school's in-district rivals include Whitesville Trinity, Grayson County, and Butler County High School basketball teams.

+In 2021, the school established the boys' and girls' soccer teams, which compete in Region 3, District 11.

+1976 KHSAA boys' basketball championship team

 The boys' basketball team won the KHSAA State Championship, also known as the Sweet Sixteen, in 1976.
+The team was credited for "saving the Sweet Sixteen"; in the several years prior to that season, KHSAA officials were in strong consideration of reformatting the Sweet 16 tournaments into a multi-class system, creating separate tournaments based on school size and population.
+This was due to state titles having been won by urban schools in densely populated areas of the state for the seven consecutive years prior to this.
+The final game of the 1976 tournament, which saw the Wildcats defeat the Colonels of Christian County 74–52, had ended talks about reformatting the tournament into a multi-class system.